tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ```
 https://manager.<LABNAME>.lynx.tigera.ca
 ```
-You shouls see an output similar to the following.
+You shouls see a page similar to the following.

 ![ce-manager-ui](img/3.Calico-enteprise-manager-ui.JPG)